janjust/ucc/contrib/dpu_daemon/scripts/README.txt

    it will launch MPI without DPU enabled and nothing will be offloaded.
 4. Building OpenMPI takes a long time, especially on BF2.
    Avoid unnecessary rebuilds by editing the build scripts appropriately.
+5. Building UCX, OpenMPI, and OSU Benchmarks can be avoided by using HPCX.